xuexiangjys/XUI/README.md

 }
 ```

-2.Then, in the dependencies of the project:
+2.Then add in the dependencies of `build.gradle` of the application project (usually app):

 ```
 dependencies {